Jadon Sancho: Chelsea make Deadline Day loan signing of Manchester United forward

 The deal is understood to include an obligation to buy if certain thresholds are met.

-In a separate deal also included late on Deadline Day, Chelsea have loaned Raheem Sterling to Arsenal.
+In a separate deal, also late on Deadline Day, Chelsea have loaned Raheem Sterling to Arsenal.

 Sancho has scored 12 goals and contributed six assists in 83 games for United since signing from Dortmund for £73m three years ago.